Tammy (given name)

 Tammy is a feminine given name.
-It can be a short form of the names Tamsin, Thomasina, or Tamar, Tamara or Tabitha.
-Tamsin and Thomasina are feminine versions of the name Thomas, a Greek form of the Aramaic name Te'oma, meaning twin.
+It can be a short form of the names Tamsin, Thomasina, Thomasin, Tamar, Tamara, Tamora or other names starting with Tam.
+Tamsin, Thomasina, and Thomasin are feminine versions of the name Thomas, a Greek form of the Aramaic name Te'oma, meaning twin.
 Tamara is a Russian form of the Hebrew name Tamar, which means "palm tree".
 In Israel "Tami" (תמי) is commonly used as an abbreviation of the original Hebrew name.

-The name was popularized by a film series from the 1950s and 1960s about a lovable backwoods girl named Tammy Tyree.